 Your accident, or the severity of the accident, may have been due to road hazards, such as construction equipment improperly placed on the road, potholes, bumps, or drop-offs.
 It also is possible that the road and its safety features were poorly designed.
 A road may lack the proper no passing markings or signs, guardrails, or lighting.

-When we determine that poor roadway design or road hazards, including construction equipment, led to your crash and injuries, we may pursue a claim against the local government or a construction business.
+When our car accident lawyers determine that poor roadway design or road hazards, including construction equipment, led to your crash and injuries, we may pursue a claim against the local government or a construction business.
 A claim against a municipality is a far different process than the typical car insurance claim or car accident lawsuit.
-You will need an experienced car accident lawyer to help you navigate a claim against the city, county, or state.
+You will need an experienced accident attorney to help you navigate a claim against the city, county, or state.

 Statutes of Limitations on Personal Injury and Car Accident Claims